 Information for DPhil (PhD) applications:

-- Main Oxford DPhil applications: https://www.ox.ac.uk/admissions/graduate/courses/dphil-pharmacology.
-To be considered for Oxford Scholarships (full funding), application deadlines are usually around the start of December each year.
-However, the DPhil in Pharmacology applications are usually open until May.
+- Main Oxford DPhil in Pharmacology applications: https://www.ox.ac.uk/admissions/graduate/courses/dphil-pharmacology.
+To be considered for Oxford Scholarships (full funding for 3 years), application deadlines are usually around the start of December each year.
+The start date is typically October the following year (start of new academic year).
+Note that DPhil in Pharmacology applications are usually open until May.

 Watch this space for announcements of open positions!